Key Fleet Management KPIs Your Software Should Capture

 Here’s a quick rundown of the KPIs specific to fleet management.

-Vehicle tracking is one of the most important features of a fleet management software.
+Vehicle tracking is one of the most important features of fleet management software.
 This function also gives you an important KPI that’s called ‘Utlization’.
 This main KPI provides data on the amount of time your vehicles are actively being used.
 Apart from knowing where your vehicles are, tracking helps you make an informed calculation by taking the yearly working hours and comparing them with the hours a specific vehicle is actively working to check if it is overused, as well as if it’s underused.
 It also let you know if it’s worth selling or not.

 Vehicle Inspection Completion